 At this point, we can’t be exactly sure why your iPhone won’t play voicemails.
 The voicemail you play in the Phone app on your iPhone is called Visual Voicemail, which downloads your voicemails from your carrier in the form of little audio files, similar to the music files you listen to inside the Music app.

-When voicemail is not working on your iPhone, a lot of people assume that there’s a problem with their wireless carrier, so they immediately call Verizon, AT&T, Sprint, or another carrier’s customer support hotline.
+When voicemail is not working on your iPhone, a lot of people assume that there’s a problem with their wireless carrier, so they immediately call Verizon, AT&T, T-Mobile, or another carrier’s customer support hotline.
 However, a lot of the time the problem is really caused by a software issue on the iPhone itself.

 Voicemail Not Working On iPhone?
 Here’s Why

 There are two main reasons why your iPhone is not playing voicemails:

 - Your iPhone isn’t downloading voicemails from your wireless carrier; or

 - The Phone app on your iPhone isn’t working correctly

 Our troubleshooting guide will help you diagnose and fix the reason why voicemail is not working on your iPhone!

 Before We Begin

 Before we dive into the troubleshooting steps, make sure that you have Visual Voicemail set up on your iPhone.
 Open the Phone app on your iPhone and tap Voicemail in the bottom right-hand corner of the screen.
 If you see “To retrieve a voicemail first set a password and greeting” on the screen as well as a button that says Set Up Now, then Visual Voicemail has not been set up on your iPhone.